Current Issues, Bills & Statuses

 “Hot Issues” bills followed by OASBO

-HB200: OPPORTUNITY SCHOLARSHIP PROGRAM CREATION (KOEHLER K) To eliminate the Educational Choice Scholarship Pilot Program and Pilot Project Scholarship Program and to create the Opportunity Scholarship Program.
+OPPORTUNITY SCHOLARSHIP PROGRAM CREATION (KOEHLER K) To eliminate the Educational Choice Scholarship Pilot Program and Pilot Project Scholarship Program and to create the Opportunity Scholarship Program.

-Current Status: 6/20/2017 - SUBSTITUTE BILL ACCEPTED, House Education and Career Readiness, (Fifth Hearing)
+Current Status: 11/28/2017 - BILL AMENDED, House Education and Career Readiness, (Eighth Hearing)

-In addition, the legislation proposes the introduction of Education Savings Accounts(ESAs).
-The ESA would include any unused portion of the voucher that will be retained by the state under the student's name and may be used later towards future private school tuition at an Ohio school.
-Lastly, the proposal ends the practice of deducting the funding from the local public district and directly funds this new voucher from the state.
-HB 200 is a companion bill to SB 85.
+In addition, the original legislation proposed the introduction of Education Savings Accounts(ESAs) for any unused portion of the voucher to be retained by the state under the student's name and may be used later towards future private school tuition at an Ohio school.
+However, the committee amended the bill on November 28th to remove this provision.

-Position: We are opposed to any expansion of Ohio's school voucher system.
+We are opposed to any expansion of Ohio's school voucher system.
 HB 200 would further divert public taxpayer dollars away from traditional public school districts to be used for private and parochial school tuition.
 Ohio should not enact a policy that undermines the public-school system in favor of privatization.
 The fact remains that state dollars are public dollars and school districts rely heavily on our state's school funding system to provide a high-quality education for our students.
 Private entitlements provided by HB 200 is bad public policy and further drains funding from public schools.